dkavolis/plane-sweep-cuda/README.md

 **Optional libraries:**
 * [OpenCV](http://opencv.org/)

-There are 2 ways to create variables on managed memory, that inherit from class *Managed*:
+There are 2 ways to create variables on managed memory, that inherit from class *Manage*:
 ```
   ExampleStruct * example = new ExampleStruct;
 ```